sanchitdilipjain/aws-image-builder-pipeline/docs/ec2-ami-builder.md

         <img src="images/ec2/image8.png" class="inline" width="700" height="150"/>

-     - Choose the image to configure from a list of previously created pipeline images/ec2, images shared with you, or a quick start list to help you get started.
+     - Choose the image to configure from a list of previously created pipeline images, images shared with you, or a quick start list to help you get started.
 You could also enter a custom AMI ID to define the base image.
 Under Image origin, select Quickstart (Amazon-managed).

         <img src="images/ec2/image9.png" class="inline" width="700" height="250"/>